This post contains affiliate links, which help to keep Dani Dearest running. Learn more about these links here!

 - Pick one color to represent your personal life.

-That is a good way to start off and start testing the waters of color coding.
+That is a good way to start off preparing your planner for a new year and start testing the waters of color coding.
 Feel free to change this as you use your planner and realize what you need.

 Enter in All Holidays